 - “I Just Died in Your Arms Tonight” by Cutting Crew (00:19:00): Natalie prepares to meet Josh for the first time.
-The Love Hard soundtrack music kicks in during a slo-mo sequence.
+The Love Hard soundtrack song kicks in during a slo-mo sequence.
 The music scratches and drops when Natalie realizes that she’s been catfished.

 - “Jingle Bell Rock” by Aijia Grammar (00:21:00): Natalie leaves Josh’s home.
 She decides to let “Baby Jesus take the wheel.”
 The song continues during a bar sequence at McGregor’s.